Day Countdown Calculator — Count the Exact Days to Any Date

 Frequently Asked Questions

 Yes.
 The calculator follows the Gregorian leap-year rule: a year is a leap year if it's divisible by 4, except for century years, which must also be divisible by 400.
-So 2024 and 2028 are leap years, but 1900 was not, and 2000 was.
+2024 was a leap year; 2028 will be the next one.
+1900 was not a leap year, but 2000 was.
 If February 29 falls within your date range, it's counted automatically.

 This is almost always an inclusive/exclusive counting difference.
 Some tools count "full days between" two dates (exclusive), while others count "days including today" (inclusive).
-There's no single "correct" way — it depends on your use case.
 This calculator lets you toggle both the start and end date inclusion independently, so you can match whichever convention you need.

 Yes.
 Our Embeddable Countdown Widget provides a lightweight HTML and JavaScript snippet you can copy and paste into any website.
 You can customize the target date, colors, font size, and display format.
 The widget loads asynchronously and won't slow down your page.